 Yes.
-We have high speed internet with two communal desktop computers available for residents to use.
+We have high-speed internet with a communal desktop computer available for residents to use.
 Some people choose to bring their own laptops as wireless internet access is available within our main program building.

 As a courtesy to guests and other residents, use of laptops or cellphones is not allowed in the dining area.

 Can I make phone calls and receive messages?